 Look for examples of success in your own industry

-In most cases your industry has already determined the best potentials for vertical integration.
+In most cases, your industry has already determined the best potentials for vertical integration.
 This "me too" approach enjoys the benefit of following in the footsteps of what competitors have already proven.
 For example, it's already been proven in the shoe business that a manufacturer can successfully operate company stores.

 Weigh advantages against the risks

 Review the lists of advantages and risks listed in this session.
-For each entry assign a numeral value 1 - 10 as to the degree of benefit or risk.
+For each entry assign a numerical value 1 - 10 as to the degree of benefit or risk.
 A + 10 would be for a benefit of the highest order.
 A - 10 would be a risk of the highest order.
 By summing up objectively both the benefits and risks you can gain an increased level of objectivity for making a decision.

 Evaluate alternative strategies to vertical integration